 March 2013 - February 2014

 NEC is a serious intestinal inflammatory disease involving bacterial invasion and systemic infection that predominantly, although not exclusively, affects preterm neonates.
 Estimates of incidence, mortality and long-term outcomes are important for monitoring the burden of disease and temporal trends, allocating resources and counselling parents.
-There is a suggestion that NEC-related mortality may be higher in the UK in comparison to the US1.
+There is a suggestion that NEC-related mortality may be higher in the UK in comparison to the US.
 However, accurate estimation of NEC incidence and long-term outcomes remain difficult because of variations in the case-definitions used in studies, lack of follow-up data, and difficulties in clearly defining the at-risk, denominator population because of complex referral and transfer patterns.
-In addition to high mortality, survivors are at considerable risk of long-term neurodisability2, 3, PN-related cholestasis liver disease, liver failure4, stricture formation5 and short bowel syndrome6.
-Recent data from the National Confidential Enquiry into Patient Outcome and Death (NCEPOD)7, suggest that there is delay in surgical intervention in approximately 9% of cases, highlighting the difficulties in decision making with respect to surgical intervention.
+In addition to high mortality, survivors are at considerable risk of long-term neurodisability, PN-related cholestasis liver disease, liver failure, stricture formation and short bowel syndrome.
+Recent data from the National Confidential Enquiry into Patient Outcome and Death (NCEPOD), suggest that there is delay in surgical intervention in approximately 9% of cases, highlighting the difficulties in decision making with respect to surgical intervention.
 The report recommended collection of data nationally to facilitate both medical and surgical management of NEC.

 No large scale population-based follow-up study for surgical outcomes of NEC has been conducted to date.